gsingh93/sublime-topcoder-helper/README.md

 -----

 Copy and paste the entire problem description into the editor.
-Hit ctrl + p to generate the code template.
+Hit ctrl + p to generate the code template, or find the "TopCoder: Parse" command in the command palette.

 Features
 --------

 [+] Convert a problem statement into a Java class
-[*] Customize Java class snippet
+[+] Customize Java class snippet
 [-] Autogenerate supplied test case
 [-] Customize coding view (Single pane, two pane, etc.)
 [-] Prepare code for submission by removing test cases and optionally comments